Ed and Natasha Tatton are the dynamic husband and wife behind, BReD, a fixture in Whistler’s beautiful Creekside neighbourhood.

 BReD is an artisanal bakery and café known for their 100% plant-based and vegan friendly treats.
 Sustainability is also a key part of the menu at BReD, with every coffee purchased resulting in a tree being planted.
 If that’s not enough, this powerhouse duo are working toward earning their B-Corp status.

-Ahead of our 2022 Awards, we caught up with Ed and Natasha to learn about their journey from England to Whistler, how they’ve grown as entrepreneurs, and their experiences in taking part in the SBBC Awards.
+We caught up with Ed and Natasha to learn about their journey from England to Whistler, how they’ve grown as entrepreneurs, and their experiences in taking part in the SBBC Awards.

 Tell us the story behind BReD